No Bake Double Chocolate Cookies

-These healthy no-bake double chocolate cookies are fudgy, chocolatey and so easy to make too.
-With only 5 main ingredients, these healthy and delicious cookies are Vegan, Paleo, Keto, and Gluten-Free.
-They are perfect for both dessert and snacks.
+These no-bake double chocolate cookies are fudgy, chocolatey and so easy to make too.
+With only 5 ingredients, they are made with cashews, sweetened by medjool dates.
+They are the perfect snacks to store in the freezer for an afternoon pick-me-up.

-These easy no bake double chocolate cookies are the most perfect healthy pre-workout energy bites, afternoon pick-me-up snacks, or a dessert at night.
+These easy no no-bake double chocolate cookies are the most perfect pre-workout energy bites, afternoon pick-me-up snacks, or a dessert at night.
 All you need is to pulse everything together, freeze and enjoy!

 As soon as the temperature hits the high 80s in Charlotte, I’m making my way into these No-Bake desserts.
 Here are a couple of my favorites: